Algebraic models of change of groups functors in (co)free rational equivariant spectra: The general strategy

 In general the vertical functors will arise from the extension-restriction-coextension of scalars functors along a map of commutative ring spectra $\theta\colon S \to R$.
 In general, $R$ need not be cofibrant as an $S$-module, so that $\res \dashv \coext$ will not be a Quillen adjunction by Proposition~\ref{prop:extrescoext}.
 To rectify this, we must cofibrantly replace $R$ as a commutative $S$-algebra to obtain $S \to QR$.
 In a convenient model structure, this implies that $QR$ is also cofibrant as an $S$-module, see Section~\ref{sec:flat}.
 In all of our examples of interest, Quillen invariance of modules holds and therefore shows that extension and restriction of scalars gives a Quillen equivalence $\mod{R} \simeq_Q \mod{QR}$.

 In summary, each step will consist of: \begin{enumerate} \item Construct a square of Quillen functors.
-This may involve taking cofibrant replacements of commutative algebras in a convenient model structure. \item Check that under the relevant localizations/cellularizations which make the horizontals Quillen equivalences, the vertical functors are still Quillen.
+This may involve taking cofibrant replacements of commutative algebras in a convenient model structure.
+As such, unless stated otherwise all cofibrant replacements of commutative algebras in what follows are performed in a convenient model structure. \item Check that under the relevant localizations/cellularizations which make the horizontals Quillen equivalences, the vertical functors are still Quillen.
 In general, this can be achieved by using Theorem~\ref{thm:quillenafterloc}, Lemma~\ref{lem:bousfieldclasses} and Theorem~\ref{thm:quillenaftercell}. \item Use Propositions~\ref{prop:comparestrong},~\ref{prop:ringsquare} and~\ref{prop:compareweak} to verify that the hypotheses of Theorem~\ref{thm:compare} are satisfied and hence deduce that the Quillen functors correspond. \end{enumerate}